 I’ll admit I don’t always read The Marshall Project newsletter when it pops up in my inbox.

-Staying aware and informed is key, but compassion fatigue is a real thing.
+Staying informed is key, but compassion fatigue is a real thing.

 I love The New Yorker.